-In 1974, architect Bengt Warne designed the prototype for a greenhouse home to deal with the cold winters in Sweden.
+In 1974, architect Bengt Warne designed the prototype for a Nature House in Sweden using a greenhouse to deal with the cold winters.
 Rather than converting an existing structure and moving inside it, he built a small summer house and then encased it in glass: called a Nature House (or “Naturhus” ).
-Inspired by these designs, a family has created a home near Stockholm integrated with the elements of earth, water, air, and fire.
-The electricity bills have been cut in half, heated by an eco-friendly wood-burning oven and a hot water masonry heater.
+Inspired by these designs, a family has created a home near Stockholm integrated with the elements of Earth, water, air, and fire.
+The electricity bills have been cut in half, heated by an Eco-friendly wood-burning oven and a hot water masonry heater.
 The greenhouse also shelters Mediterranean-style gardens that couldn’t survive the Swedish seasons — figs, kiwi, peaches, wine grapes, etc.

 Stockholm family wraps home in greenhouse to warm up weather

 By Kirsten Dirksen, Published by Fair Companies

 The average temperature in Stockholm in January is -3°C (27°F).
 For Marie Granmar and Charles Sacilotto it can be much warmer thanks to the greenhouse that blankets their home.

 “For example at the end of January it can be -2°C outside and it can be 15 to 20°C upstairs,” explains Sacilotto.
 He was inspired to build a house-in-a-greenhouse through his relationship with architect Bengt Warne (1929-2006) who began designing the first Naturhus (Nature House – Sweden) in 1974.*